Infertility

 PCOS is short for polycystic ovarian syndrome, and it can send a woman’s hormones into a tailspin, affecting the monthly release of eggs needed to get pregnant.
 That lack of an egg release is called anovulation, and it’s one of the most common—but also most treatable—reasons for fertility struggles in women.
 Here’s what the US Department of Health and Human Services has to say:

-- 1 in 10 women of childbearing age have PCOS.
+- Between 5% and 10% women of childbearing age have PCOS.

 (Data via the US Dep't of Health & Human Services, here, and Frontiers in Bioscience 6, here.)